Julie Anne Genter: In opposition, 2023–present

+On 1 August 2024, Genter was found in contempt of Parliament, censured and ordered to apologise after shouting at Doocey in May 2024.
+The Green Party described her actions as unacceptable and in breach of standards expected of MPs.

 Personal life

 On 18 February 2018, Genter announced that she was pregnant, having previously revealed that she had suffered a series of miscarriages.
-In August Genter gave birth to a baby boy, announcing the news on her social media.
+In August, Genter gave birth to a baby boy, announcing the news on her social media.
 She made international headlines after she and her partner cycled to Auckland Hospital for her labour to be induced.

 In early 2019, Genter and her partner Peter Nunns moved to live in Wellington.
 In November 2021, she once again cycled to hospital to give birth to her second child, a daughter.

 Views and positions

 Women

 In her three years as Minister for Women, Genter worked to reduce the public-sector gender pay gap, and increased funding for primary maternity services.

 Transport incentives and funding

 Genter and the Green Party support a "feebate" scheme introduced by the Labour-led government to encourage a shift from petrol vehicles with high emissions of polluting material to electric and plug-in hybrid vehicles.
 When serving as Associate Minister of Transport in the previous term of government, Genter had been involved in the development of a similar policy which was blocked by New Zealand First.
-The scheme will see the sale of high-emitting vehicles, including New Zealand's best selling car the Ford Ranger being subject to a fee of up to $5,000 to fund rebates for electric and plug-in hybrid vehicles.
+The scheme saw the sale of high-emitting vehicles being subject to a fee of up to $5,000 to fund rebates for electric and plug-in hybrid vehicles.
 Genter said on Twitter that the Ford Ranger was advertised as "all about lifestyle and status for men who want to feel more masculine," in the context of debate as to whether such vehicles were used for work purposes or as "a fashion choice for city dwellers."
 Genter later acknowledged that Ford Rangers are used for work by some, and said: "I was tweeting about how they are marketed, not a statement about everyone using one."

 Genter negotiated for the Government to remove fringe benefit tax on employer payments for public transport, to match the tax exemption for work-provided carparks, and introduced subsidies for e-bikes.

 Genter has been a strong supporter of better passenger rail between Auckland, Hamilton and Tauranga.
 As chair of the government's Infrastructure Committee, she promoted further investment in regional passenger rail services.

 During the COVID-19 lockdown of 2020, Genter increased funding for tactical urbanism, enabling rapid expansion of cycle lanes and footpaths.